-Figure 3-38 Monthly trends in Nitrate Nitrogen (mg/L as N) in effluent released from the Langebaan Wastewater Treatment Works June 2009 - June 2021.
+Figure 3.37 Monthly trends in Nitrate Nitrogen (mg/L as N) in effluent released from the Langebaan Wastewater Treatment Works June 2009 - June 2022.
 The recommended limit to protect marine inshore environments is shown by the orange dashed line (AEC 2015).

 Orthophosphate is usually not the limiting nutrient for primary production in the marine environment.
 The recommended limit applicable for discharges into the inshore marine environment is 1 mg/L. No orthophosphate limit is prescribed by the GA applicable to irrigation of wastewater.
-Orthophosphate levels have steadily increased since 2013, with relatively high readings of 19 mg/L in May 2018.
-Levels have dropped significantly and remained fairly low (< 4 mg/L) until April - June 2020.
-Thereafter, readings remained low until reaching the highest value recorded to date at 51.1 mg/L in January 2021 (Figure 3-39).
-Overall, the orthophosphate concentration in the Langebaan WWTW effluent is considerably higher than 1 mg/L (87% exceedance).
-However, as observed with several other effluent parameters, orthophosphate levels improved significantly since November 2018, (except for exorbitant reading in January 2021) with an average of 5.8 ± 10.0 mg/L (44% of readings < 1 mg/L).
+Orthophosphate levels fluctuate widely throughout the year, with the highest value recorded to date at 51.1 mg/L in January 2021 (Figure 3.38).
+Overall, the orthophosphate concentration in the Langebaan WWTW effluent is considerably higher than 1 mg/L (83% exceedance).
+However, as observed with several other effluent parameters, orthophosphate levels improved significantly since November 2018, (except for exorbitant reading in January 2021) with an average of 5.2 ± 9.1 mg/L (48% of readings < 1 mg/L).

-Figure 3-39 Monthly trends in Orthophosphate (mg/L as P) in effluent released from the Langebaan Wastewater Treatment Works June 2009 - June 2021.
+Figure 3.38 Monthly trends in Orthophosphate (mg/L as P) in effluent released from the Langebaan Wastewater Treatment Works June 2009 - June 2022.
 The recommended limit to protect marine inshore environments is shown by the orange dashed line (AEC 2015).

 No free active chlorine limit is prescribed by the GA applicable to irrigation of wastewater, however, free active chlorine is highly toxic to marine life as it acts as a biocide.
-The recommended limit to protect the inshore marine environment is 0.5 mg/L. Concentrations have exceeded this limit 43% of the time since 2009 and fluctuated around $1.2 \pm 1.2 \text{ mg/L}$ between July 2016 and June 2019 (Figure 3-40.
-Concentrations have exceeded this limit 43% of the time since 2009 and fluctuated around $1.2 \pm 1.2 \text{ mg/L}$ between July 2016 and June 2019 (Figure 3-40).
+The recommended limit to protect the inshore marine environment is 0.5 mg/L (Figure 3.39).
 Monthly values for 2019/20 appeared to improve with most values below 1.2 mg/L and six of the 12 readings not exceeding the limit, however, two high exceptions exist, recorded in February and March 2020, where both readings are above the measurable detection limit.
-The latter patterns appeared to follow in the current year, with three high readings recorded in July 2020, January and June 2021 exceeding the detection limit; along with only four readings below desirable limit.
+This pattern has persisted, with three readings in both 2020/21 and 2021/22 exceeding the detection limit; along with only four readings below desirable limit in both years.
 These levels are significantly higher than what would be considered acceptable if discharged into the nearshore environment and more careful dosing of chlorine should be implemented.

-Figure 3-40 Monthly trends in Free Active Chlorine (mg/L) in effluent released from the Langebaan Wastewater Treatment Works June 2009 - June 2021.
+Figure 3.39 Monthly trends in Free Active Chlorine (mg/L) in effluent released from the Langebaan Wastewater Treatment Works June 2009 - June 2022.
 The recommended limit to protect marine inshore environments is shown by the orange dashed line (AEC 2015).